-Abrasive blasting can take place in a blast room, a blast cabinet or in an open area such a shipyard.
+Abrasive blasting can take place in a blast room, a blast cabinet, or in an open area such as a shipyard.
 Blast rooms and cabinets have dust collectors to capture and clean the dust-laden air and remove the dust particulate before returning the air to the workspace.

-Blast rooms and blast cabinets have blast pots connected that provide the blasting media at an elevated pressure, delivered through blast hose and a blast nozzle.
-The blast nozzle size is selected for a specific production rate of the blast media and can vary in size from 3/16" to ½" in its orifice size, with respective blast media and compressed air volumes increasing with the size of the orifice.
-A small blast nozzle (3/16") consumes 40-80 cubic feet of compressed air per minute and a larger (1/2") consumes 340-540 cubic feet of compressed air per hour.
-The higher the production rate needed, the higher the consumption of compressed air and abrasive media.
+Blast rooms and blast cabinets have connected blast pots that provide the blasting media at elevated pressure, delivered through a blast hose and a blast nozzle.
+The blast nozzle size is selected for a specific production rate of the blast media.
+It can vary in size from 3/16" to ½" in its orifice size, with respective blast media and compressed air volumes increasing with the size of the orifice.
+A small blast nozzle (3/16") consumes 40-80 cubic feet of compressed air per minute, and a larger (1/2") consumes 340-540 cubic feet of compressed air per hour.
+The higher the production rate needed, the higher the compressed air consumption and abrasive media.

-Finishing Consultants can provide blast cabinets or blast rooms, completely outfitted with dust collectors and the necessary blast pots, blast hoses and nozzles, and operator protection equipment including blast helmets, breathing air systems, and protective clothing.
-We can also supply blast media materials from glass beads, aluminum oxide, silicon carbide, garnet, steel shot and steel grit, as well as walnut shell and corn cobb products.
+Finishing Consultants can provide blast cabinets or blast rooms completely outfitted with dust collectors and the necessary blast pots, blast hoses and nozzles, and operator protection equipment including blast helmets, breathing air systems, and protective clothing.
+We can also supply blast media materials from glass beads, aluminum oxide, silicon carbide, garnet, steel shot and steel grit, and walnut shell and corncob products.
 Shot peening systems, a variant of shot blasting, are available for treating various metal surfaces to prevent fatigue failure.

-Blast rooms can be provided with an Abrasive Recovery System to be able to reuse the abrasive blast materials repeatedly.
-Steel shot and grit can be recovered and reused hundreds of times lowering cost of abrasive purchases and optimizing production.
-Abrasive recovery systems can be mechanical; auger with bucket elevator style, or pneumatic with capture pans metering spent abrasive into a delivery hose back to the clarifier and blast post for reuse.
+Blast rooms can be provided with an Abrasive Recovery System to repeatedly reuse the abrasive blast materials.
+Abrasive recovery systems can be mechanical: auger with bucket elevator style or pneumatic with capture pans metering spent abrasive into a delivery hose back to the clarifier and blast post for reuse.
+Steel shot and grit can be recovered and reused hundreds of times, lowering the cost of abrasive purchases and optimizing production.